Burkina army enters presidential guard camp, coup leader gone

 Gendarmes on Tuesday arrested Compaore's former foreign minister Djibril Bassole, who the government accused of backing Diendere and the RSP hold-outs.

-Bassole had been considered among the favorites in a presidential election scheduled for Oct.
+Bassole had been considered among the favourites in a presidential election scheduled for Oct.
 11, before he was banned from participating by the constitutional court.

 The polls, which may be delayed due to the coup, are meant to restore democratic rule in Burkina Faso a year after mass demonstrations forced Compaore from power as he attempted to extend his 27-year rule.